uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 - smarthome integration via mqtt or other
 - it would be nice to have an easy way to update the player when convenient without having to ssh in -->

+## Future Work
+One downside with the Raspberry Pi is that it can take upwards of 30 seconds for the player to start playing.
+One idea we would like to try is to install a noise generating circuit that started playing when the radio was turned on and was turned off by the player when it had booted completely.

 ## Mistakes
 Here's a few of the mistakes we made in building the player.